vidstack/vidstack.io/src/routes/docs/player/getting-started/player-foundation.md

 ---
-description: Introduction to the player building blocks.
+description: Brief introduction to Vidstack Player.
 ---

-# Building Your Player
+# Player Foundation

-In this section, we'll take a quick look at all the foundational building blocks so you can start putting your player together.
+In this section, we'll go through some of the basics of working with the Vidstack Player.
 The 'Core Concepts' section dives deeper into what we'll be covering here; this page only contains a high-level overview.

 ## Player Reference